 Computers with treatment planning software required for classes are available to students studying remotely through a remote desktop connection.

-Radiological Technologies University is proactive in meeting the needs of students with disabilities.
+John Patrick University of Health and Applied Sciences is proactive in meeting the needs of students with disabilities.
 Students with disabilities who have been admitted to the University may be eligible for tutors, note takers, extended time on exams, or assistive technology.
 All students admitted to the University have both building and program access.

 Student services for disabilities include physical disability, learning disability, ADD/ADHD, and multiple disabilities.
 Students with disabilities are responsible for submitting appropriate documentation of their disability.
 Documentation from a psychiatrist, licensed clinical psychologist, or medical doctor are accepted.
 Students with disabilities may submit appropriate documentation to the Director of Administrative Services upon enrollment to the school or as soon as documentation is received by the student to submit to the school.
 Documentation should be submitted via email or mail: